 Cons of Regular Decision

 The major downside of applying under regular decision is the fact that you won’t receive an answer in a couple of weeks.
 Applying under Early Action, Early Decision, or Early Decision II will have you knowing where you stand after only 4-6 weeks (unless your application has been deferred).
 Regular Decision applications, meanwhile, can take 2-3 months.
-This means you will have less time to make a decision on where you want to attend.
+This is due to the fact that most students applying to college will apply under regular decision.
+However, this does mean you will have less time to make a final decision on where you want to attend.

 What are Rolling Admissions?